 Ladies and gentlemen of the Ghostriders, it is a rare privilege to be among you, celebrating life and experiences that formed personal bonds, while in service to your country.
-It was in a distant place and time, some thirty-eight years ago, depending on your tour dates.
-We, as veterans, I carry memories from that era.
+It was in a distant place and time, some thirty-eight years ago.
+It reminds me of one of my favorite movie lines, "A long, long, time ago, in a Galaxy, far, far away..."
+It was a long time ago, some 37 or 38 years, depending on your tour dates.
+But we all carry memories from then.
 We often have something remind us, of events that happened during our tours.
 We are fortunate, to carry those memories in normal way, that honors the experiences with others, and does not absorb the present.
-Tonight is a night to celebrate camaraderie, with Nam buddies!
+Tonight is a night to celebrate camaraderie which originated way back then.